Lake & Dam Updates & Progress

 The Corps of Engineers declared the Pendleton Lake dam as a Category One dam several years ago.

-There are strict criteria for Category One Dams as developed by the Corps of Engineers.
-The overflow runoff must be able to be opened and closed according to the fluctuating level of the lake.
-That will mean that the existing overflow pipe and trash catcher (which is metal) will have to be replaced with concrete pipes, and a mechanism installed which will allow faster and easier draining of the lake should a record rain occur.
+There are strict criteria for Category One dams, as developed by the Army Corps of Engineers.
+One of those are that the overflow runoff valve must be able to be opened and closed, according to the fluctuating level of the lake.
+That will mean that the existing overflow pipe and trash catcher (which is metal) will have to be replaced with concrete pipes and a mechanism installed which will allow faster and easier draining of the lake should a record rain occur.

-When our community was established , the lake was created, the dam built, and the road was built on the dam.
-The road was dedicated to the Town of Tyrone.
-The town owns most of the dam.
-The community owns some and the property owners at either end of the dam on some.
-The Corps of Engineers declared the Pendleton Lake dam as a Category One dam several years ago.
+When our community was established , the lake was created, the dam built, and the road was built on the dam, dedicated to the Town of Tyrone.
+The town owns most of the dam, but the community also owns a part, and the property owners at either end of the dam own the rest.